Who Can Apply?

 Dates and Deadlines

-Deadline for Applications to play the 2018 Festival is 30th March 2018
+Deadline for Applications to play the 2018 Festival has now passed and we will not accept any further applicants

 All applicants will be contacted by May 2018

-The 2018 festival will take place in September in Dublin, Ireland
+The 2018 festival will take place 5-8th September in Dublin, Ireland

 Pre application checklist